klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 the GPU dies.

-### Integration of CPU and GPU in a single package: NVIDIA GH100
+### Integration of CPU and GPU in a single package: NVIDIA GH200

 Even though the MI250X has a level of cache coherency, using the memory in a unified matter is still a problem, partly because of the extra latency introduced by the fairly long distance between the CPU and GPU, partly also because of the limited memory bandwidth on the CPU side.
-NVIDIA's Grace Hopper Superchip, expected in 2023, works on those two problems by integrating the CPU and GPU on a single package and not only putting the GPU memory, but also the CPU memory on that package.
+NVIDIA's Grace Hopper Superchip, available in 2024, works on those two problems by integrating the CPU and GPU on a single package and not only putting the GPU memory, but also the CPU memory on that package.
 The CPU part is called Grace and is a CPU based on the ARMv9 architecture, the newest version of the ARM architecture at the time of design of the Grace processor.
-The GPU part of the package is the Hopper architecture and similar to the one in the SXM and PCIe cards released in the fall of 2022, but with all 6 memory controllers enabled.
+The GPU part of the package is the Hopper architecture and similar to the one in the SXM and PCIe cards released in the fall of 2022, but with all 6 memory controllers enabled and faster HBM3e memory (also used in the regular H200 GPU).

 The CPU and GPU still both have their own memory controllers and basically behave as separate NUMA domains, but as the connection between the two has been brought on-chip the bandwidth between CPU and GPU is a lot higher than in the MI250X architecture OR the Summit and Sierra systems with IBM POWER9 and NVIDIA V100 chips.
-The CPU memory is not provided through external DIMMs, but through a number of internal LPDDR5X modules integrated in the CPU-GPU package in a similar way as the GPU memory has been integrated in the package for a number of generations already.
+The CPU memory is not provided through external DIMMs, but through a number of internal LPDDR5X modules (for a total of 480 GB) integrated in the CPU-GPU package in a similar way as the GPU memory has been integrated in the package for a number of generations already.
 Integration of this memory type is popular in smartphones where it saves both space and power, and is also used in the Apple Silicon M-series chips, where in addition to